Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Super-potentials

-The definition of super-potentials does not depend on the choice of a quasi-potential $U_R$ nor $U_S$ if their means equal $m$.
-By choosing a canonical type of quasi-potential, we can gain good regularity properties for super-potentials in terms of the current $S$.
-Dinh-Sibony introduced the Green quasi-potential. \begin{thm}[See Theorem 2.3.1] Let $R$ be a current in $\cali{C}_p$.
-Then, there is a negative quasi-potential $U$ of $R$, depending linearly on $R$, such that for every $r$ and $s$ with $1\leq r<\frac{k}{k-1}$ and $1\leq s<\frac{2k}{2k-1}$, one has
+Observe that the definition of the super-potential does not depend on the choice of a quasi-potential $U_R$ nor $U_S$ as long as their means equal $m$.
+By choosing a canonical-type quasi-potential, we can obtain good estimates for super-potentials.
+Such a quasi-potential is called the Green quasi-potential and defined using Proposition \ref{prop:kernel} below.

-for some positive constants $c_r$ and $c_s$ independent of $R$.
-Moreover, $U$ depends continuously on $R$ with respect to $\cali{L}^r$ topology on $U$ and the weak topology on $R$. \end{thm}

-\begin{rem} We call $U$ the \emph{Green quasi-potential} of $R$.
-From $\norm{U}_{\cali{L}^r}\leq c_r$ in Theorem ~\ref{thm:Greenqpotential}, we know that the mean $m$ of $U$ is bounded by a constant independent of $R$.
-Since $U$ is negative, the mass of $U$ is also bounded uniformly with respect to $R$. $U-m\omega^{p-1}$ is a quasi-potential of mean $0$ of $R$. \end{rem}

-The following lemma and proposition precede the proof about the existence of the Green quasi-potential.
-They are very useful in estimating super-potentials.
-For the convenience of the reader, we write them here.